fish-shell/fish-shell/.github/ISSUE_TEMPLATE.md

   sh -c 'env HOME=$(mktemp -d) fish'

 Tell us how to reproduce the problem.
 Including an asciinema.org recording is useful for problems that involve the visual display of fish output such as its prompt.

-If you are reporting a bug in fish 3.0, please make sure to indicate whether or not this is a regression from fish 2.7.1.
 -->